ubercracker8977/KODI-Popcorn-Time/README.md

 With KODI Popcorn Time you can search for movies that you can see immediately in KODI.

 ## Download ##
-Check out the [releases](http://github.com/Diblo/KODI-Popcorn-Time/releases) tab to download the ZIP file.
+Check out the [Releases](https://github.com/markop159/KODI-Popcorn-Time/tree/master/Releases) folder to download repository for installing and autoupdate add-on or you can download add-on separately.

 ## Supported Platforms ##
 * XBMC/KODI 13.x and later